ahl389/TimesBooks/README.md

 # TimesBooks

-This is a light ruby API client for the New York Times' Books API.
+This is a lightweight ruby API client for the New York Times' Books API.